10 Indoor Herb Plants to Transform Your Home Into a Green Paradise

 Best Lighting Solutions for Indoor Herbs

-Herbs like basil and rosemary thrive in bright light, while mint and parsley are fine with less.
-If your home doesn’t get enough natural light, invest in LED grow lights to mimic the sun’s rays.
+Herbs like basil and rosemary thrive best in bright, direct sunlight for several hours a day.
+Meanwhile, mint and parsley are more forgiving and can grow well in partial or indirect light.
+If your home doesn’t get enough natural sunlight, consider investing in LED grow lights to mimic the sun’s rays.
+Position the lights about 6–12 inches above your plants and run them for 12–16 hours daily to ensure healthy growth.

 Watering Basics and Tricks